 Greg Eaton started working at DCLAH in 1999.
 He is in charge of all of our maintenance here at the hospital.
-His duties include feeding any horses staying at DCLAH, keeping stalls cleaned and sanitized, cleaning and preparing our surgery suite and recovery room before and after every procedure, and keeping our hospital looking at its best.
+His duties include feeding any horses boarding at DCLAH, keeping stalls cleaned and sanitized, preparing our surgery suite and recovery room before and after every procedure, and keeping our hospital looking its very best.
 Greg works tirelessly throughout the week and weekends keeping our facilities and property clean and functioning at all times.
-He is a great asset to our team.
+He is a great asset to our team!

 Michelle is exceptional with her organizational skills and leadership.
 Michelle’s duties are mainly behind the scenes keeping the office running smoothly, but she also helps by assisting the front desk, answering the phone, cleaning stalls, or helping the veterinarians with whatever they need.

 When not at work, she can be found at home with her children and their dogs, Cody and Oliver.

 Her bubbly personality is a great addition to our team.
 An avid horse lover and an accomplished rider her entire life.
 Her knowledge and willingness to learn is second to none and her patient care skills are simply outstanding.
 Melissa’s duties include but are not limited to assisting the veterinarians.

 In her spare time she can usually be found at the barn that she manages, either visiting her 2 horses or teaching riding lessons to students.
 When not at the barn, she is at home with her husband, 3 children, 4 dogs, 1 cat, and tons of chickens!

 Rob has worked closely with veterinarians at DCLAH for over 20 years.
 He works on trimming, balancing, and shoeing a wide variety of horses.
 He is here every Monday and Thursday.

 Jimmy’s passion for the field of farriery began at a young age.
 His grandfather was a trainer and breeder and his uncle was a farrier by trade.